 In 2020, there were 21,570 reported murder and nonnegligent manslaughter cases in the United States.
 California, with 2,203 murders in 2020, ranked first on a list of U.S. states by number of murders, followed by Texas (1,931 murders), and Florida (1,290 murders).

 The greatest number of murders were committed by murderers of unknown relationship to their victim.
-“Wife” was the fourth most common relationship of victim to offender in 2011, with a reported 552 husbands murdering their wives that year.
-Fifth most common was “girlfriend.”
-Ten people were murdered by their employees.
-Fourteen people were murdered by their employers.
+“Girlfriend” was the fourth most common relationship of victim to offender in 2020, with a reported 577 partners murdering their girlfriends that year.
+Sixth most common was “wife.”
+Five people were murdered by their employees, and two people were murdered by their employers.

-The most used murder weapon in 2011 was the handgun, which was used in 6,220 murders that year.
-According to the FBI, firearms (of all types) were used in 67.7 percent of the nation’s murders.
-A firearm was used in 41.3 percent of robberies in the US in 2011.
-That year firearms were also used in 21.2 percent of aggravated assaults in the U.S. The total number of firearms manufactured in the U.S. in 2011 reached 6,541,886 units.
+The most used murder weapon in 2020 was the handgun, which was used in 8,029 murders that year.
+According to the FBI, firearms (of all types) were used in more than half of the nation’s murders.
+The total number of firearms manufactured in the U.S. in 2017 reached 9,052,628 units.